Iredell County License Hearing Guide

 What It Is

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show that the arresting officer had reasonable grounds to believe you were driving while impaired and that you were lawfully arrested.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The NCDMV only needs to show that the officer had reasonable grounds to believe you were driving while impaired, that you were lawfully arrested, and that your BAC was above the legal limit or that you refused to submit to testing.

 How to Prepare